North Texas vs Texas State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Jan 03)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over tons of data from every facet between the Mean Green and Bobcats and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every facet between the Mean Green and Bobcats and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most keyed in on the unproportionally assigned emphasis emotional bettors tend to put on Texas State’s strength factors between a Mean Green team going up against a possibly deflated Bobcats team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the trending emphasis emotional bettors tend to put on player performance factors between a Mean Green team going up against a possibly unhealthy Bobcats team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.